 Bull Trap Technical Analysis

-So what happens is that price is in an uptrend and price hits the resistance level and breaks it and continue to move up.
+- Price is in an uptrend and hits the resistance level, breaks it and continue to move up.

-Breakout traders jump in with their buy orders and price shoots up and they are happy, life is good they think.
+- Breakout traders jump in with their buy orders and price shoots up

 Bull Trap Chart Pattern #1